podlove/documentation/content/publisher/shortcodes.md

 - **style**: Choose between predefined styles. "table" provides a detailed view of your contributors. "list" is a compact, comma separated list of names.
 Default: "table"
 - **avatars**: One of "yes", "no".
 Display avatars in list views or not.
 Default: "yes"
+- **role**: Filter lists by role.
+Default: "all"
+- **donations**: One of "yes", "no".
+Display flattr column in list view or not.
+Default: "no"
+- **round_avatars**: One of "yes", "no".
+Circular avatars instead of default squared.
+Default: "no"
+- **show_role**: One of "yes", "no".
+Display role in table view or not.
+Default: "yes"

 For single contributor avatars: